BetterDiscord/docs/docs/users/getting-started/troubleshooting.md

 ::: details "Well, this is awkward" or "You died, looks like you got slaughtered by an Error Level 9000"

 This type of error is usually caused by plugins or BetterDiscord being out of date.
-Ensure your copy of BetterDiscord and your plugins and keys are up to date.
+Ensure your copy of BetterDiscord and your plugins and keys are up-to-date.

 :::